-- 5GMSd-Aware Application: Application that makes use of the DASH/Media Player to play back a DASH Media Presentation using the APIs defined in this clause.
+- 5GMSd-Aware Application: Application that makes use of the DASH-based Media Player to play back a DASH Media Presentation using the APIs defined in this clause.

 - Media Player: A complete player for the playback of a Media Presentation, including the Media Playback and Content Decryption Platform as defined in TS 26.511 [35].